-- (1) Increased primarily due to mortgage loan originations during the fourth quarter of 2021 and second quarter of 2022. - (2) Increased due to a mezzanine loan origination during the first quarter of 2022 and additional funding under working capital loans partially offset by loan payoffs. - (3) Increased primarily due to the origination of two \$50,000 term loans in the fourth quarter of 2021, issuance of \$75,000 senior unsecured notes during the second quarter of 2022 and higher interest rates in 2022, partially offset by lower outstanding balance on revolving line of credit and scheduled principal paydowns on our senior unsecured notes. - (4) Decreased due to property sales. - (5) Increased primarily due to mortgage loan originations, mezzanine loan originations and capital improvement funding offset by scheduled principal paydowns. - (6) Increased primarily due to higher incentive compensation and higher general costs due to inflation. - (7) Represents the net gain on sale of \$38,052 related to a SNF located in California and three ALFs located in Virginia and California during the second quarter of 2022 and quarterly reassessment of prior years' sale holdbacks. - (8) Represents the net gain on sale of \$5,594 related to three ALFs in Wisconsin and quarterly reassessment of the prior years' sale holdbacks partially offset by the net loss on sale of \$205 related to a closed ALF in Nebraska and the net loss on sale of \$858 related to a closed property in Florida
+- (1) Increased primarily due to a \$1,181 lease termination fee received in connection with the sale of a 74-unit ALF, rent received from properties transitioned from the former Senior Lifestyle portfolios and rental income from completed development projects and annual rent escalations partially offset by reduction of rental income from sold properties and \$1,500 temporary rent reduction from Anthem. - (2) Represents the revenue from the acquisition of three skilled nursing centers located in Florida for \$75,825.
+In accordance with ASC 842, this transaction is presented as Financing Receivable on our Consolidated Statements of Balance Sheet.
+See Note 2.
+Real Estate Investments within our consolidated financial statements for more information. - (3) Increased primarily due to mortgage loan originations during the fourth quarter of 2021 and second quarter of 2022. - (4) Increased due to a mezzanine loan origination during the first quarter of 2022 and additional funding under working capital loans partially offset by loan payoffs. - (5) Increased primarily due to the origination of two \$50,000 term loans in the fourth quarter of 2021, issuance of \$75,000 senior unsecured notes during the second quarter of 2022 and higher interest rates in 2022. - (6) Decreased due to property sales. - (7) Represents the impairment loss related to an assisted living community in Kentucky.
+See Note 2.
+Real Estate Investments within our consolidated financial statements for more information. - (8) Increased primarily due to the financing receivable origination, as discussed in (2) above, mortgage and mezzanine loan originations and capital improvement funding offset by scheduled principal paydowns. - (9) Decreased primarily due to the Senior Care and Abri Health settlement and related fees paid during the third quarter of 2021. - (10) Increased costs related to conference sponsorships and travel, property maintenance expense for closed properties, higher incentive compensation charges and increase in overall costs due to inflationary pressures. - (11) Represents the net gain on sale of \$38,052 related to a SNF located in California and three ALFs located in Virginia and California during the second quarter of 2022 and quarterly reassessment of prior years' sale holdbacks partially offset by the net loss on sale of \$434 related to a closed skilled nursing center in Texas. - (12) Represents the net gain on sale of \$2,562 related to a SNF in Washington, \$5,594 related to three ALFs in Wisconsin and \$292 of quarterly reassessment of the prior years' sale holdbacks partially offset by the net loss on sale of \$198 related to a closed ALF in Nebraska and the net loss on sale of \$858 related to a closed property in Florida.